Matt Banahan: International career

 Banahan made his first start in the centre for England during their 2010 Autumn series, playing at outside centre in the game versus Samoa on 20 November 2010.
 He scored a try when England were trailing 6–8, and set up England's second through an intercepted pass.
 On the back of this performance, he was named on the bench for England's final game of 2010 against South Africa.

 Banahan last played for England in October 2011.

 International tries

 Post rugby career

-On 28 January 2021, Banahan will return to Bath to become the Glasshouse Academy manager with the Bath Recreation team and a Sports Ambassador from July 2021.
+On 28 January 2021, Banahan returned to Bath to become the Glasshouse Academy manager for the Bath Recreation team and became a Sports Ambassador from July 2021.

+Coaching career

+On 21 August 2023, Banahan was announced as attack coach for the Scotland national women's rugby union team. it was announced that Banahan had left his role with Scotland on 20 June 2025.
+On 23 June 2025, it was announced that he was appointed assistant coach at Premiership Women's Rugby side Gloucester–Hartpury.